Turkey says bombers came from Syria, threatens more cross-border strikes

 “I recommend from here that third parties stay away from the facilities and people belonging to the PKK and the YPG,” Fidan said in an apparent reference to US, Russian and French troops in the region.

-Broadcaster Haberturk and other Turkish media reported on Wednesday that Iraqi Defence Minister Thabet al-Abbasi would visit Ankara on Thursday to meet with his Turkish counterpart, Yasar Guler, after Iraq denounced Ankara’s air strikes this week.
+Iraqi Defence Minister Thabet al-Abbasi arrived in Ankara on Wednesday, Iraqi state news agency (INA) said, and Turkish media said he would meet his Turkish counterpart, Yasar Guler.
+Iraq has denounced Ankara’s air strikes this week, and has repeatedly expressed public opposition to the Turkish military presence in the country.